Absolute Justice: Plot

-As Chloe Sullivan tries to get in touch with Clark Kent, she finds herself cornered in an alleyway by a man named Sylvester Pemberton, who is wielding a staff that has the ability to control light.
+As Chloe tries to get in touch with Clark, she finds herself cornered in an alleyway by a man named Sylvester Pemberton, who is wielding a staff that has the ability to control light.
 As Sylvester attempts to inform Chloe that he is a friend, an assassin known as Icicle attacks and Sylvester is ultimately killed.
 Chloe and Clark go to the hospital to investigate the truth behind Sylvester, which ultimately leads them to the Daily Planet archive room.
 There, Clark and Chloe discover documents and an old 16 mm film that identifies Sylvester as part of a team of "criminals", which includes: Carter Hall, Kent Nelson, Jay Garrick, Alan Scott, Ted Grant, Abigail Hunkel, Wesley Dodds, and Al Pratt.
 In the documentary footage, Sylvester and the rest of his team are systematically arrested.
 Because of allegations of jury tampering, falsified evidence, and lack of connection, all of the individuals are released.

-While Clark and Chloe are looking into the criminal group, Icicle tracks down and kills Wesley Dodds following Dodds' dream about him; Clark later finds Dodds' body.
-Following Dodds' death, Clark tracks down Carter Hall, believing him to be Icicle's next target.
-Clark finds Hall at a museum; he also finds Kent Nelson, who is mumbling incoherently to himself and clutching onto a small bag.
+While Clark and Chloe are looking into the criminal group, Icicle tracks down and kills Dodds following Dodds' dream about him; Clark later finds Dodds' body.
+Following Dodds' death, Clark tracks down Carter, believing him to be Icicle's next target.
+Clark finds Carter at a museum; he also finds Nelson, who is mumbling incoherently to himself and clutching onto a small bag.
 Using his X-ray vision, Clark sees a helmet inside the bag, which turns on its own and looks back at Clark.
 Having enough of Clark's questions, Carter sends Clark on his way.

-Meanwhile, Chloe sends Oliver Queen after Sylvester's staff.
-Unfortunately, high school sophomore Courtney Whitmore has already taken the staff.
-Before Oliver can get the staff from her, Kent shows up and uses the staff to teleport both him and Courtney back to the museum.
-Here, it is revealed that Sylvester's team was actually a group of superheroes led by Carter Hall, who went by the codename "Hawkman".
-The group called themselves the "Justice Society of America".
-Courtney, who was Sylvester's protégé, Kent and Carter band together to find Sylvester's killer.
-As such, Kent places the Helmet of Nabu back on and transforms into "Doctor Fate".
+Meanwhile, Chloe sends Oliver after Sylvester's staff.
+Unfortunately, high school sophomore Courtney Whitmore has already taken it.
+Before Oliver can get the staff from her, Nelson shows up and uses the staff to teleport both him and Courtney back to the museum.
+Here, it is revealed that Sylvester's team was actually a group of superheroes led by Carter, who went by the codename Hawkman.
+The group called themselves the Justice Society of America.
+Courtney, who was Sylvester's protégé, Nelson, and Carter band together to find Sylvester's killer.
+As such, Nelson places the Helmet of Nabu back on and transforms into Doctor Fate.